admin-shell-io/submodel-templates/published/Safety Instrumented Functions/README.md

 - `IDTA xxxxx_Example_<Name>.json` — the same example as JSON

 The JSON artifacts are generated from the AASX packages and match them exactly.

-## Status

-The templates pass the IDTA working-group submodel template checklist, and every semantic identifier in each template appears in its specification.
-See each part's README for its verification result and any remaining issues.